PICore: Physics-Informed Unsupervised Coreset Selection for Data Efficient Neural Operator Training: Introduction

 \textit{How can we simultaneously reduce training time and labeling ground-truth solutions for Neural Operator learning?}

-We address this problem using unsupervised coreset selection by identifying the most informative training samples based on the physics-informed loss \citep{li2024physics}, a criterion that does not require any ground truth labels.
-By leveraging this loss, we can prioritize samples likely to improve model performance without the need for expensive simulations.
+We address this problem using unsupervised coreset selection by identifying the most informative training samples based on the physics-informed loss \citep{li2024physics}, a criterion that does not require any ground truth labels. \rebuttal{Our approach can also be viewed as a single-shot active learning implementation, where a subset of points is selected in one pass rather than iteratively.} By leveraging this loss, we can prioritize samples likely to improve model performance without the need for expensive simulations.
 Ground truth labels are then generated only for this selected subset, significantly reducing the overall annotation cost.
 Finally, we train neural operator models on the reduced, high-quality dataset, leading to faster training times without compromising accuracy.

-Our contributions are outlined as follows: \begin{itemize} \item \textbf{We propose PICore, a novel unsupervised framework that uniquely integrates physics-informed losses with coreset selection.} PICore eliminates the need for expensive ground-truth simulations during the data selection phase, simultaneously addressing the data annotation and training bottlenecks in neural operator training. \item \textbf{We demonstrate the modularity and generality of the PICore framework.} Our method is not tied to a specific architecture or selection algorithm, and we show its effectiveness across two different neural operators (FNO and UNO) and five distinct coreset selection strategies. \item \textbf{We present the first comprehensive benchmark for coreset selection in the context of neural operator learning.} Through extensive experiments on four diverse PDE datasets, we show that PICore achieves competitive accuracy to supervised methods while dramatically improving end-to-end training efficiency by up to 78\% relative to supervised coreset selection and \(5 \times\) relative to non-coreset baselines. \end{itemize}
+Our contributions are outlined as follows: \begin{itemize} \item \textbf{We propose PICore, a novel unsupervised framework that uniquely integrates physics-informed losses with coreset selection.} PICore eliminates the need for expensive ground-truth simulations during the data selection phase, simultaneously addressing the data annotation and training bottlenecks in neural operator training. \item \textbf{We demonstrate the modularity and generality of the PICore framework.} Our method is not tied to a specific architecture or selection algorithm, and we show its effectiveness across two different neural operators (FNO and UNO) and five distinct coreset selection strategies. \item \textbf{We present the first comprehensive benchmark for coreset selection in the context of neural operator learning.} Through extensive experiments on four diverse PDE datasets, we show that PICore achieves competitive accuracy to supervised methods while dramatically improving end-to-end training by up to 78\% relative to supervised coreset selection. \end{itemize}